thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 + // First check if the there's data for the country saved to KV
 + let gridData = await fetchDataFromKv(env, country);

-+ // If no cached data, fetch it using the `gridAwarePower` function
++ // If no cached data, fetch it from the API
 + if (!gridData) {
 +   gridData = await powerBreakdown.check(country);
 + }